Tiered Pricing Model: Great to Maximize SaaS Revenue

 This is primarily designed for B2B applications, where it is common for multiple users to require access to the product.

-different tiered pricing strategies
+tiered pricing method

 Tiered pricing templates